ConR: Contrastive Regularizer for Deep Imbalanced Regression: Method

 \Pn{} is a continuous variation of infoNCE.
 Initially, for creating diversity in examples, we perform problem-specific augmentations on each input $x_i$ to produce two augmented samples.
 We define the set of augmented examples from the input to be $\{(x^a_j,y_j)\}^{2N}_{j=0}$, where $x^a_j$ is an augmented input.

 As illustrated in Fig.~\ref{Figure_arch}, \Pn{} is a collaboration of pair selection and relative pushing.
 For each augmented sample, ConR first selects pairs.
 Next, in the case of at least one negative pairing, the sample is considered an anchor and contributes to the regularizing process of \Pn{} by pulling together positive pairs and relatively repelling negative pairs.
-In the remainder of this section, we will elucidate \Pn{} as presented in Fig.~\ref{Figure_arch}.